OCLC-Developer-Network/worldcat-discovery-php/docs/enablingLogging.rst

 Logging
 ============

-The library allows logging to be added via Guzzle's Log Plugin [http://guzzle3.readthedocs.org/plugins/log-plugin.html] which supports logs via a variety of adapters.
+The library allows logging to be added via Guzzle which supports any logging tool which implements a PSR-3 interface.
+One can specify the log format using substitutions see [https://github.com/guzzle/guzzle/blob/master/src/MessageFormatter.php].

 Log Message Format
 ==================
 We use the follow message logging for our testing purposes

-{host} {method} {resource} {req_header_Authorization} \n {code} {reason} {res_header_X-OCLC-RequestId} {res_header_X-OCLC-SelfId}
+{host} {method} {target} {req_header_authorization} \n {code} {phrase} {res_header_x-OCLC-RequestId} {res_header_x-OCLC-SelfId} {error}

 Example:
 ==================================================

-This example adds basic logging using the Zend Framework 2 Logging [http://framework.zend.com/manual/2.3/en/modules/zend.log.overview.html] and sending output to the buffer
+This example adds basic logging using Monolog Logging [https://github.com/Seldaek/monolog] and sending output to the buffer

 .. code:: php